Home » Water Quality » Water Test » 4 Ways to Test Water Hardness (Easy Methods)

 There are three types of home water testing kits you can find online:

 • Water test strips: Water test strips come with a sample bottle, test strips, and an easily decipherable chart.
-You just dip the strip into the water that you collect into the sample bottle, look at the color change after following the instructions on the box (or user manual), and read the results on the featured chart.
-That said, such kits only provide a range, not an exact number.
+You just dip the strip into the water in a sample bottle, look at the color change after following the instructions on the box (or user manual), and read the results on the chart.
+That said, these kits only provide a range, not an exact number.
 Still, that might be enough to determine whether you should take measures to prevent potential hard water issues.

-• Professional water testing kits: SpringWell is one of the most trusted brands in the water treatment niche, and they also offer water testing kits for their customers.
-However, their kits don’t give you a direct result.
-Instead, you must collect a water sample and send it back to them.
-In turn, they’ll have your water analyzed in their labs and send you a detailed analysis that lists what kind of contaminants your water has and its hardness level.
+• Professional water testing kits: SpringWell is one of the most trusted brands in the water treatment niche, and it also offers water testing kits.
+However, its kits don’t give you a direct result.
+Instead, you need to collect a water sample and send it back.
+In turn, your water is analyzed in a lab, and you receive a detailed analysis listing your water’s hardness levels and any contaminants that have been detected.
 This is by far the most accurate out of the three home water testing kits we listed.

 4. Sending a Water Sample to a Certified Laboratory